A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 2. The Penrose view on wavefunction collapse.

 This school of thought has, at the least, the benefit of a prediction -- it is not mere philosophy.
 It is an empirical fact that microscopic objects like electrons or quarks fully submit to the unitary world of orthodox quantum physics, while macroscopic things like cars are never found in coherent superposition.
 Given the hypothesis that the collapse is a measurable physical process, it should take place in a regime of scale between the microscopic and the macroscopic.
 Especially the former has been pushed upwards, by the demonstration that quasi-macroscopic objects like flux qubits \cite{flux qubit} do not collapse within the bath-decoherence time scales that can, at present, be achieved in the laboratory.
 Such an "objective collapse", however, does need to happen when things get quite big.

 What determines this scale?
-While others have suggested to use gravity inspired models \cite{Karolyházy, Diósi, Ghirardi}, we believe there is only one proposal available on the basis of known physics: the idea of Penrose that the wave function is based on the incompatibility of the unitary time evolution which is at the heart of quantum physics, and the space time of general relativity \cite{Penrose}.
+While others have suggested to use gravity inspired models \cite{Karolyházy, Diósi, Ghirardi}, we depart from the fact that there is only one proposal available on the basis of known physics: the idea of Penrose that the wave function is based on the incompatibility of the unitary time evolution which is at the heart of quantum physics, and the space time of general relativity \cite{Penrose}.
 This conflict is manifest in all attempts to get a grip on quantum gravity.
-The case in point is the Hawking radiation and entropy that follows from combining the vacuum of quantum field theory and the space-time of a Schwarzschild black hole \cite{Hawking}.
-Upon fixing the frame with a Schwarzschild metric (convenient for an outside observer) one finds out that the coherence of the field theoretical vacuum is "ripped apart" by the black hole horizon, with the effect that the black hole turns into a black body radiator, with a temperature that diverges upon approaching the event horizon.
-However, in the Lema\^itre coordinate system of the metric of the observer falling freely into the black hole, the horizon is immaterial and nothing is supposed to happen.
-It seemed that this apparent paradox could be resolved using the notion of "black hole complementarity" \cite{complementarity}, revolving around the idea that it is impossible for the two observers to exchange the information regarding the physics at the horizon, but very recently a flaw was found in this argument in the form of the "firewall paradox" \cite{firewall}.
+The bottom line is that unitarity, the time evolution governed by linear transformations in Hilbert space with the Hamiltonian as generator of time translations, is not a diffeomorphic invariant.